-The Trustees have determined that the appropriate level of free reserves should be approximately £500,000 to £600,000.
+The Trustees have determined that the appropriate level of free reserves should be approximately £650,000 to £750,000.
 The reason for this is to provide sufficient working capital to cover delays between spending and receipt of grants and to provide financial capacity to deal with unexpected emergencies that may occur such as emergency maintenance.
-Total reserves of the academy, excluding the pension deficit, amount to £22,024,721 although £20,232,624 of this is invested in fixed assets.
-The remaining £1,792,097 (representing £763,131 unrestricted funds and £1,028,966 unspent Restricted General fund income) is the balance that the governing body monitors in accordance with the Board's reserves policy.
-This represents 2.3 months of normal recurring expenditure (excluding movements on the pension reserve).
+Total reserves of the academy, excluding the pension deficit, amount to £22,279,618 although £20,078,109 of this is invested in fixed assets.
+The remaining £2,201,509 (representing £861,306 unrestricted funds and £1,340,203 unspent Restricted General fund income) is the balance that the governing body monitors in accordance with the Board's reserves policy.
+This represents 2.5 months of normal recurring expenditure.

-The Trustees reviewed the future plans of the Academy and at this stage have not designated reserves to any projects for 2022/2023.
-The impact on reserves of increased energy costs in 22/23 and staff pay awards needs to be fully assessed and forecast before any reserves can be designated to projects.
+The Trustees reviewed the future plans of the Academy and have designated reserves of £152,000 to install a replacement chiller and pipework to the roof in 2023/24 as this is considered to be essential works.
+At this stage no further reserves have been designated to projects.
+The impact on reserves of continued increased energy costs in 23/24 and staff pay awards needs to be fully assessed and forecast before any further reserves can be designated to projects.